ARK-Electronics/isaac_ros-dev/README.md

 ## Prerequisites
 These instructions are based on kernel version 35.3.1 and Jetpack 5.1.1

-If you have not already installed the custom device tree binary.
-Please see [setting up the Jetson](https://google.com).
+If you have not already installed the OS with the custom device tree.
+Please see [Installing the OS from binaries](https://github.com/ARK-Electronics/ark_jetson_core#installing-the-os-from-binaries).

 1. Install Jetpack:
 ```